carcruz97/carcruz97/README.md

 ## Fun fact ⚡
 I've ventured through quite a mix of fields—starting with Plastic Arts, then Environment and Voice Over.
-Before the pandemic, I even hosted a Green Science podcast, and now I'm diving into AI and Machine Learning!
+Before the pandemic, I even hosted a Green Science podcast, and now I'm diving into the exciting world of AI and Machine Learning!

 ![Profile Views](https://komarev.com/ghpvc/?username=YourGitHubUsername&color=brightgreen)